dirtyvagabond/funnyplaces/README.md

 # Handling Bad Responses

-Funnyplaces uses the Slingshot library to indicate API errors.
+Funnyplaces uses Slingshot to indicate API errors.
 If Funnyplaces encounters an API error, a Slingshot stone called funnyplaces-error will be thrown.

 The funnyplaces-error will contain information about the error, including the server response code and any options you used to create the query.